 - 1 cup popcorn flour (homemade – see below)

 - 2 Tablespoons flax seed meal

-- 1 cup vanilla yogurt (dairy or non-dairy – So Delicious® coconut or soy yogurt)
+- 1 cup vanilla yogurt (dairy or non-dairy – like Silk® almond, coconut or soy yogurt)

 - 1 teaspoon apple cider vinegar

-- 1 cup gfJules™ All Purpose Gluten Free Flour
+- 1 cup gfJules® All Purpose Gluten Free Flour

-- 3/4 cup buckwheat flour or brown rice flour
+- 3/4 cup buckwheat flour OR brown rice flour OR millet flour OR sorghum flour

-- 2/3 cup powdered milk (dairy or non-dairy – Vance’s DairiFree™) or buttermilk powder
+- 2/3 cup powdered milk (dairy or non-dairy – like coconut milk powder) OR buttermilk powder

 - 1/2 teaspoon baking soda